Karthika-krissh/Medicinal-Plant-Identification/README.md

     Custom CNN Model – A simple CNN with convolutional, pooling, and fully connected layers.

-    Transfer Learning – Using pre-trained models like ResNet50, VGG16, and EfficientNet for better accuracy.
+    Transfer Learning – Using pre-trained models like MobileNet.

    Step 3: Model Training